amazon-archives/aws-serverless-sqs-event-source/README.md

 Supported status values are:

 1. `SUCCESS` - Indicates the message was processed successfully.
 In this case, the SQSPoller will remove it from the queue.
-1. `ERROR` - Indicates an error occurred while processing this message.
-In this case, the SQSPoller will change its visibility so it is retried in 5 seconds.
 1. `RETRY` - Indicates the message processor would like the message to be retried after some time.
 If `retryDelayInSeconds` is specified, the SQSPoller will change the message's visibility so it is retried in that amount of time.
 If no retry delay is specified, it will use a default retry delay of 10 seconds.
+1. `ERROR` - Indicates an error occurred while processing this message.
+In this case, the SQSPoller will do nothing with the message and rely on the queue's visibility timeout setting to determine when the message will be visible for retry.

+If the message processor lambda function encounters an unhandled error (unsuccessful execution), the SQSPoller will do nothing with the messages sent to the lambda function, similar to how it handles the `ERROR` message result status.

 #### aws-serverless-sqs-event-source-java-messageprocessor

-This repo also includes a maven convenience library to make it easier to write Java-based message processor lambda functions meant to interact with this app.
+This github repo also includes a maven convenience library to make it easier to write Java-based message processor lambda functions meant to interact with this app.

 ## License Summary